Vampire film: History

-Early cinematic vampires in other such films as The Vampire (1913), directed by Robert G. Vignola, were not undead bloodsucking fiends, but femme fatale "vamps".
+As The House of the Devil depicts a human transforming into a bat, it has been labelled by some as the first vampire film.
+However, early cinematic vampires in other such films as The Vampire (1913), directed by Robert G. Vignola, were not undead bloodsucking fiends, but femme fatale "vamps".
 Such characters were inspired by a poem by Rudyard Kipling called "The Vampire", composed in 1897.
 This poem was written as kind of commentary on a painting of a female vampire by Philip Burne-Jones exhibited in the same year.
 A phrase from Kipling's poem was used as the title of the film A Fool There Was (1915), starring Theda Bara, and the poem was used in the publicity for the film.

 An early adaptation of the immortal aristocrat may have been the Hungarian feature film Drakula halála (Károly Lajthay, 1921), which is now thought to be a lost film.

 An authentic supernatural vampire features in the landmark Nosferatu (1922 Germany, directed by F. W. Murnau) starring Max Schreck as the hideous Count Orlok.
 This was an unlicensed version of Bram Stoker's Dracula, based so closely on the novel that the estate sued and won, with all copies ordered to be destroyed.
 It would be painstakingly restored in 1994 by a team of European scholars from the five surviving prints that had escaped destruction.
 The destruction of the vampire, in the closing sequence of the film, by sunlight rather than the traditional stake through the heart proved very influential on later films and became an accepted part of vampire lore.

 The next classic treatment of the vampire legend was an adaptation of the stage play based on Bram Stoker's novel Dracula, Universal's Dracula (1931) starring Bela Lugosi as Count Dracula.
 Lugosi's performance was so popular that his Hungarian accent and sweeping gestures became characteristics now commonly associated with Dracula.
 Five years after the release of the film, Universal released Dracula's Daughter (1936), a direct sequel that starts immediately after the end of the first film.
 A second sequel, Son of Dracula starring Lon Chaney Jr., followed in 1943.
 Despite his apparent death in the 1931 film, the Count returned to life in three more Universal films of the mid-1940s: House of Frankenstein (1944) and House of Dracula (1945)—both starring John Carradine—and Abbott and Costello Meet Frankenstein (1948).
 While Lugosi had played a vampire in two other films during the 1930s and 1940s, it was only in this final film that he played Count Dracula on-screen for the second (and last) time.